Yulia-Momotyuk/IBM-data-analyst-learning-path/08-data-visualization-with-python/README.md

 # Data Visualization with Python

 ## About this Course
-One of the key skills of a data scientist is the ability to tell a compelling story, visualizing data and findings in an approachable and stimulating way.
-Learning how to leverage a software tool to visualize data will also enable you to extract information, better understand the data, and make more effective decisions.
+One of the key skills I developed as a data analyst was the ability to tell a compelling story by visualizing data and findings in an approachable and meaningful way.
+I learned how to use software tools to extract insights, better understand data, and support more effective decision-making.

-The main goal of this Data Visualization with Python course is to teach you how to take data that at first glance has little meaning and present that data in a form that makes sense to people.
-Various techniques have been developed for presenting data visually but in this course, we will be using several data visualization libraries in Python, namely Matplotlib, Seaborn, and Folium.
+The main goal of the Data Visualization with Python course was to teach how to transform raw data into clear and informative visualizations.
+During the course, I worked with several Python libraries, including Matplotlib, Seaborn, and Folium, to create charts, plots, and interactive maps that made complex data easier to interpret.

 ---
 ### Modules